carterjs/singular/README.md

-# singular
+# A Graphic
-A web component suite for displaying graphics in web pages.
+A web component suite for displaying and animating vector graphics.